SGD Through the Lens of Kolmogorov Complexity: Preliminaries

-The Kolmogorov complexity of a string $x \in \{0,1\}^*$, denoted by $K(x)$, is defined as the size of the smallest prefix Turing machine which outputs this string.
+\paragraph{Kolmogorov complexity} The Kolmogorov complexity of a string $x \in \{0,1\}^*$, denoted by $K(x)$, is defined as the size of the smallest prefix Turing machine which outputs this string.
 We note that this definition depends on which encoding of Turing machines we use.
-However one can show that this will only change the Kolmogorov complexity by a constant factor.
-Random strings have the following useful property\cite{LiV19}: \begin{theorem} For every randomly chosen $n$ bit string $x$ and any $c\in \mathbb{N}$ it holds that $Pr[K(x) \geq n-c] \geq 1- 1/2^c$. \end{theorem}
+However, one can show that this will only change the Kolmogorov complexity by a constant factor \cite{LiV19}.
+Random strings have the following useful property \cite{LiV19}: \begin{theorem} For an $n$ bit string $x$ chosen uniformly at random and any $c\in \mathbb{N}$ it holds that $Pr[K(x) \geq n-c] \geq 1- 1/2^c$. \end{theorem}

 We also use the notion of conditional Kolmogorov complexity, denoted by $K(x \mid y)$.
 This is the length of the shortest prefix Turing machine which gets $y$ as an auxiliary input and prints $x$.
 Note that the length of $y$ does not count towards the size of the machine which outputs $x$.
 So it can be the case that $\size{x} \ll \size{y}$ but it holds that $K(x \mid y) < K(x)$.
 We can also consider the Kolmogorov complexity of functions.
 Let $g: \set{0,1}^* \rightarrow \set{0,1}^*$ then $K(g)$ is the size of the smallest Turing machine which computes the function $g$.